mitmath/18336/README.md

 ### Lecture 10: Polynomial interpolation

 **Summary**
-* Aliasing errors.
-Dealiasing rules for arbitrary-order nonlinearities.
+* Wrap up: aliasing errors, dealiasing rules for arbitrary-order nonlinearities.
 * For more general equations and boundary conditions, need to use polynomials.
 * Polynomial interpolation.
 Lagrange representation.
 * Lebesgue constant of equispaced points.
 Runge phenomenon.